Teskedsgubben/MiroSimulint/README.md

     ffmpeg -framerate 60 -i video_capture/screenshot%05d.bmp -b:v 100M video_capture/MiroSim.avi

 This will put the screenshot files into a video file called MiroSim.avi in the video_capture folder.
 The framerate of 60 can be changed to alter the speed of the video.
 A value of 300 is full speed, so using 60 renders the video in slow motion, but this is more suitable for seeing details.

+You can also add audio by supplying an audio file as input after the .bmp like below.
+If the audio file is too short and the video cuts too early, remove the -shortest command.

+    ...screenshot%05d.bmp -i audiofile.mp3 -shortest -b:v...

+__Mac users:__ If you are using Mac OS and do not have VLC or similar installed, you may not me able to play the .avi file.
+In that case, try using the command below to produce a playable file.

+    ffmpeg -i video_capture/MiroSim.avi -preset slow -codec:v libx264 -pix_fmt yuv420p -b:v 100M video_capture/MiroSimMAC.mp4

+Then open the MiroSimMAC.mp4 file in the video_capture directory.